- 1910-1968 (Creation)

 Material in this collection may contain culturally sensitive words or descriptions, some of which might not normally be used in certain public or community contexts.

-Aboriginal and Torres Strait Islander people are warned that this collection may contain images of Aboriginal and Islander people now deceased.
+Aboriginal and Torres Strait Islander peoples are warned that this collection may contain images of Aboriginal and Islander people now deceased.

 Alma MMS ID